owos02/Linux-Introduction/README.md

 One of those is NVIDIA Graphics Cards.

-The Driver Manager will give you the ption of choosing Multiple drivers.
+The Driver Manager will give you the option of choosing Multiple drivers.

 As of right now the Proprietary Drivers of NVIDIA are the recommended ones.
 And thus should be used.